 We have attached the report of our survey results, along with an executive summary of our findings.
-We urge you to read it for background information about the state of communications between MCPS schools and caregivers.
+We believe you will find the results and recommendations for improving school-home communication in MCPS compelling.
+Caregivers’ comments are shared throughout the report; reading their own words will give you a sense of the depth of their concerns.

-We are eager to collaborate to find ways to improve school-home communication so that parents can provide support to their students with ASD that will allow them to best access the MCPS curriculum and succeed.
+We are eager to collaborate in finding ways to improve school-home communication so that parents can provide support to their students with ASD that will allow them to best access the MCPS curriculum and succeed.

 Thanks you for your consideration,